-- 1. explain diagnostic criteria and risk factors for EDs and the clinical presentation, course and prognosis of these disorders. - 2. comprehend the physical, psychological, and sociocultural impact of EDs. - 3. appreciate how trauma can contribute to the development and maintenance of EDs. - 4. explain how eating disorders can be treated using a range of treatment approaches such as CBT, Family Based Therapy, DBT, narrative therapy, mindful eating and psychodynamic approaches. - 5. recommend effective ways of working in groups with people with EDs.
+- 1. explain diagnostic criteria and risk factors for EDs and the clinical presentation, course and prognosis of these disorders and the recovery process from them. - 2. comprehend the physical, psychological, and sociocultural impact of EDs. - 3. appreciate how trauma can contribute to the development and maintenance of EDs. - 4. explain how eating disorders can be treated using a range of treatment approaches such as CBT, Family Based Therapy, DBT, narrative therapy, mindful eating and psychodynamic approaches. - 5. understand the importance of multidisciplinary teams in treating people with EDs. - 6. explain the different levels of care and available ED treatment options in Israel and abroad. - 7. discuss controversies in the field and limitations to our current knowledge of EDs.

-- 6. understand the importance of multidisciplinary teams in treating people with EDs. - 7. explain the different levels of care and available ED treatment options in Israel and abroad. - 8. evaluate ED prevention and intervention programs. - 9. discuss controversies in the field and limitations to our current knowledge of EDs. - 10. take note of their own history of dieting/eating problems, food beliefs/rules, and body image and be aware of the implications of these for their interactions with people with EDs.
+8. take note of their own history of dieting/eating problems, food beliefs/rules, and body image and be aware of the implications of these for their interactions with people with EDs.